Wasco, BCHS cross country teams make most of first area high school sports event in 11 months

 WASCO — The times may not have been to their liking and they ran with less fanfare, but for the Wasco and Bakersfield Christian cross country teams, participating in Wednesday’s dual meet was an accomplishment in itself.

-With all other high school sports postponed, and seemingly on the verge of cancellation, for the 26 runners, their coaches and everyone that participated — including a large contingent of cheerleaders — this was the first area high school sporting event in 11 months.
+With all other high school sports postponed, and seemingly on the verge of cancellation, the 25 runners, their coaches and everyone that participated — including a large contingent of cheerleaders — this was the first area high school sporting event in 11 months.

 “It feels great,” said Omar Garcia, who teams with Leo Sanchez and Rafael Gonzalez to coach the Wasco cross country team.
 “It feels amazing.
 I know that myself and coach Sanchez and coach Gonzalez, we feel privileged and blessed to be here.”